Childhood and Education Journey of James Carville in Timeline

 How education and upbringing influenced the life of James Carville.
 A timeline of key moments.

-On October 25, 1944, Chester James Carville Jr., was born.
-He is an American political consultant, author, and occasional actor.
+On October 25, 1944, Chester James Carville Jr. was born.
+He is an American political consultant, author, occasional actor, and pundit who has strategized for candidates in the United States and abroad.

 Others born on this day/year